eira-fransham/troubles.md/content/posts/i-triple-equals.md

                     ^ This bit is different
 ```

 That's right, it's the [quiet bit][snan]!
 For those unaware, the quiet bit determines whether or not the number should raise an exception when you attempt to use it.
 This is because the [IEEE 754 standard][ieee754] was written at a time when it wasn't necessarily expected that a programming language would include exceptions.
-The standard includes provisions to allow hardware-level exceptions when, for example, dividing by zero.
-The idea is that when the hardware tries to execute an invalid floating point operation (like division by zero) it is allowed to generate a "signalling NaN", or sNaN.
+The standard includes provisions to allow hardware-level exceptions when, for example, dividing zero by zero.
+The idea is that when the hardware tries to execute an invalid floating point operation it is allowed to generate a "signalling NaN", or sNaN.
 This is what we see above - the quiet bit is set to 0, meaning that the NaN is signalling[^ieee-x86].
 When you try to use this value (for example, by multiplying it with another number) the hardware is allowed to generate an exception and then return a "quiet NaN", or qNaN, which has the quiet bit set to 1.
 I say "allowed to" rather than "does" or "should" because IEEE 754 leaves this unspecified, and in fact as far as I can tell x86 and ARM never generate sNaNs, the only way to create them is to reinterpret an integer with the signalling bit set.
 Originally, I thought the source of the problem was obvious: [Rust was quieting NaN when casting an int to a float][rust-cast].
 I remember seeing [tomaka][tomaka]'s[^troubles] talk at RustFest 2017 on binding C libraries where he mentioned that Rust guarantees that all NaNs are quiet and that you have to explicitly handle that when using floats returned from C (where sNaNs are allowed).
 So I checked the source of `f32::from_bits` and... [nope][from_bits].
 It just does a normal reintepret.
 Turns out tomaka's advice was out of date, and Rust [now allows sNaNs][rust-snans]

 [snan]: https://en.wikipedia.org/wiki/NaN#Signaling_NaN
 [ieee754]: https://en.wikipedia.org/wiki/IEEE_754